 Interdisciplinary Constitutional Research

-An interdisciplinary team of 25 academics from Freiburg is applying for a Cluster of Excellence called “Constitution as Practice in Times of Transformation” (“ConTrans”).
-The cluster unites the disciplines of the humanities and the social sciences, with the aim of carrying out international research on constitutional matters.
-According to the letter of application, “ConTrans (...) brings together, for the first time, perspectives from a wide range of fields – from law and history to literature and psychology – in a comprehensive and long-term analysis of constitutions as social practices.
-This is the only way to capture variants of constitutionality across space and time”.
+An interdisciplinary group consisting of 25 Freiburg-based researchers have applied for funding for a Cluster of Excellence entitled “Constitution as Practice in Times of Transformation” (ConTrans).
+Within this context, researchers from the humanities and the social sciences are teaming up with the aim of conducting research on international constitutional issues.
+According to the initial letter of application, “ConTrans (...) brings together, for the first time, perspectives from a wide range of fields – from law and history to literature and psychology – in a comprehensive and long-term analysis of constitutions as social practices.
+This is the only way to capture variants of constitutionality across space and time.”
+The group has now reached the crucial stage of the selection process, with their finalized application due in the summer of 2024.

-The participating researchers: Many of the experts are from the University of Freiburg; they are based in the Faculty of Philology, the Department of Philosophy, the Faculty of Law, the Faculty of Theology, and the Faculty of Economics and Behavioral Sciences.
-The Max Planck Institute for the Study of Crime, Security and Law is represented by Ralf Poscher, who heads the Department of Public Law there and is also an honorary professor at the University of Freiburg.
-Lars Feld, director of the Walter Eucken Institute and the chair for Economic Policy and Constitutional Economics at the University of Freiburg, is also taking part.
-Taken together, the 25 specialists pursue research and are active in eleven different disciplines.
+Participating researchers include experts from the University of Freiburg based in the Faculty of Philology, the Department of Philosophy, the Faculty of Law, the Faculty of Theology, and the Faculty of Economics and Behavioral Sciences.
+They are joined by Ralf Poscher, who heads the Department of Public Law at the Max Planck Institute for the Study of Crime, Security and Law and is also an honorary professor at the University of Freiburg, and Lars Feld, director of the Walter Eucken Institute and professor of economic policy.